dvpatel/nginx_okta/README.md

 ## Solution

 Design and implement an intercepting filter pattern in an upstream system (web-tier) to centrally enforce security controls for protected API requests.
-The intercepting filter can be integrated with security service API responsible for client token validation, audit, authorization, as well as providing domain specific information for downstream services processing.
+The intercepting filter can be integrated with security service API responsible for client token validation, audit, authorization, as well as providing common domain information for downstream services to use.

 By centralizing security functions to the upstream web server, extensibility can also be achieved without impacting other parts of the architecture.
-Similarly, as other parts of the architecture evolves, it can be done without tight dependency on security components.
+Similarly, as other parts of the architecture evolves, it can be done without tight dependency to the security components.

 Scale concerns are also addressed by designing stateless security services with auto-scaling.
 This not only addresses issues of high load, but addresses issues of capacity planning and efficient use of resources for cost optimization by using ephemeral services.